omvatten/omvatten.github.io/README.md

 # <a href="https://omvatten.github.io/textbook">Textbook in Swedish</a>
 The textbook Om Vatten is an introduction to water quality and water technology.
 It is written in Swedish and used as course literature in some of my courses.
 <a href="https://omvatten.github.io/textbook">Go to textbook</a>

 # Code
 Code that I have developed for research and teaching purposes are available on my github page.
+Here are links:

 ## <a href="https://github.com/omvatten/qdiv">qdiv</a>
 This is a python package for analyzing results from rRNA gene amplicon sequencing or similar data.